Ann L. Date, Psy.D., LP

 Felix B. Smith, Ph.D., LP

 Dr. Felix Smith received a Ph.D. in Clinical Psychology from Central Michigan University in 2012.
 He is a Licensed Psychologist in the State of Michigan.
-In addition to his work at Partners in Change, Dr. Smith is a full time Assistant Professor at Ferris State University.
-Dr. Smith has completed many presentations, grants and publications on different areas of mental health, has been working in the counseling field for over a decade, and has extensive experience in providing group and individual counseling.
+In addition to his work at Partners in Change, Dr. Smith is a full time Associate Professor at Ferris State University.
+Dr. Smith has completed many presentations, grants and publications on different areas of mental health, including providing training a number of different local agencies.
+He has been working in the counseling field for over a decade, and has extensive experience in providing group and individual counseling.
 Dr. Smith currently provides mental health services for forensic and non-forensic clients, and specializes in therapy related to substance abuse, sexual offending, court diversion programs, and serious mental illness.

 Anita P. Richards, LMSW